raymondkiu/fastq-info/README.md

 ## Issues
 This script has been tested on Linux OS, it should run smoothly with no dependencies needed.
 Please report any issues to the [issues page](https://github.com/raymondkiu/fastq-info/issues).

+## Citation
+If you use fastq-info for results in your publication, please cite:
+* Kiu R, *fastq-info: compute estimated sequencing depth (coverage) of prokaryotic genomes*, **GitHub** `https://github.com/raymondkiu/fastq-info`

 ## License
 [GPLv3](https://github.com/raymondkiu/fastq-info/blob/master/LICENSE)